dinosath/baker/README.md

 - **`type`**: Must be `yaml`.
 - **`help`**: Should be a string, optionally containing a `minijinja` template.
 - **`schema`**: Optional JSON Schema for validation (same format as for JSON type).
+- **`schema_file`**: Optional path to an external JSON Schema file (relative to template root).
+Takes precedence over inline `schema`.
 - **`default`**: YAML data, can be provided as a string or native YAML object.

+Like the JSON type, YAML questions also support external schema files using `schema_file`.
+See the [JSON Complex Type](#json-complex-type) section for details on using external schema files.

 #### Result